How to Trace (and Report) a Spammy Email

 Identifying a Spammer

 When a load of fresh, steaming hot spam arrives in your inbox, should you get mad, get even, or just press the delete button?
-My article Report a Spammer?
+My article Ready to Report a Spammer?
 (Read this FIRST...) answers that question.

 It's also important to keep in mind that a lot of spammy emails are sent from ordinary home computers that are compromised by malware.
 The spamming masterminds can use networks of infected personal computers that number in the millions, to send their detestable dispatches anonymously.
 So don't assume that the person in the From: line of an email has any knowledge of having sent it.